IQGeo/utils-devrel-samples/Documents/LRT/Long_Running_Tasks_LRT_DeepDive.md

         return self.fiber_splitter_table.insert(fiber_splitter_props)

 ```
 The functions for inserting a Splice Closure and a Fiber Splitter.
 They define a set of properties and then  insert those records.
-Note the unique identifiers being used for the "housing" and "root_housing" properties that are required so these new pieces of equipment conform with the Containment model.

 &#8291;
 &#8291;